Arc de triomphe

 Days and opening hours

 From 01/04 to 30⁄09, daily between 10 am and 11 pm.
 Closed exceptionally on May 1st, May 8th and July 14th.
-Careful: due to unknown climatic factor, the monument is likely to change its visiting schedules.
-Open on 8th of May and 14th of July.
+Last access to the monument 45 minutes before closing time.

 Free entry for children < 18 years.
 Group rate available for > 20 people.

-Free for minors -18 years old (with family or school group) 18-25 years old (European Union citizens and non-european regular residents on French territory) Disabled person and hist guide For all : the first sunday of evey month from November to March Museum pass accepted
+Free for minors -18 years old (with family or school group) 18-25 years old (European Union citizens and non-european regular residents on French territory) Disabled person and hist guide For all : the first sunday of evey month from November to March Museum pass accepted: free access

 Reduced price: 9€ Reduces price for tourim professionnals, youth (18-25 years old) excluding European Union and foreign teachers.